Skip to main content

 • HEIs supervised by the minister responsible for national defence and the minister responsible for internal affairs and administration

-It should be emphasised that since 2010/2011, when Poland had 460 HEIs, the education market has slowly stabilised, as a result of the fall in demand, which reflects mainly a population decline.
+It should be noted that since 2010/2011, when Poland had 460 HEIs, the education market has slowly stabilised, as a result of the fall in demand, which reflects mainly a population decline.
 Thus, some HEIs have merged or have been closed down in recent years.

-As explained in the previous sections, doctoral training may also be provided by research institutions other than HEIs (Polish Academy of Sciences and research and development institutions) which are authorised to award post-doctoral degrees.
+As explained in the previous sections, doctoral education may also be provided by research institutions other than HEIs (Polish Academy of Sciences and research and development institutions) which are authorised to award post-doctoral degrees.
 Such research institutions are not discussed here as a separate type of institutions as their primary task is to conduct research rather than providing degree programmes.

 In terms of organisation or mode of delivery, first-, second- and long-cycle programmes are divided into full-time and part-time programmes: